 You can make more money without having to sell any tangible goods.
 In fact some online MLM programs such as Empower Network boast 100% commissions, yet this place is one of the biggest scams I have ever reviewed.

 Technically all of this is true.
 But in reality, most of the online MLM programs I’ve reviewed are:

 - There is NO product, just training videos/tutorials on how to get others into it.
 They charge your $100’s and even $1,000’s for this information!
 That is a RIPOFF.
 And these are characteristics of a pyramid scheme.

 - More difficult to make money through online MLM since most potential sale’s reps don’t even know the first thing about selling online.
 Yes many MLM programs provide you with training on how to do this, but rarely in my experience does this kind of stuff work.
 The people who make the most in online MLM programs are those who have large numbers of leads who trust them OR those who get into the MLM earlier.

-If you’re tired of MLM, see my #1 recommendation for building a truly successful business online.
+If you’re tired of MLM, see my #1 recommendation which is Wealthy Affiliate for building a truly successful business online.

 My final thoughts: